GautamGupta/bb-legacy-plugins/scrim-email-saver/trunk/readme.txt

 Tested up to: 1.1
 Stable tag: 0.1

-The plugin filters your forum's posts for email IDs and converts them into [Scr.im](http://scr.im) links so that there IDs are not picked up by bots and they receive less (if not zero) spam.
+The plugin filters your forum's posts for email IDs and converts them into [Scr.im](http://scr.im) links so that there IDs are not picked up by bots.

 == Description ==